-The most difficult part of defining your Census geography is figuring out how Census designated geographies overlay with the streets and neighborhoods we know from everyday life.
+The most difficult part of defining census geography for a small area is figuring out how census designated geographies overlay/compare with the streets and neighborhoods most of us are more familiar with.

-You will need to determine what Census tracts, Block Groups and Blocks best match up with your community to find the Census data you need.
-These boundaries may not match up exactly with the official boundaries of your community, but street maps and Census Tract & Block maps will help you define an area that will work best for your research.
+To find data for a specific community/neighborhood, you will first need to determine what census tracts, block groups and/or blocks best match up with your community.
+The boundaries may not match up exactly with the official boundaries of your community, but street maps and tract/block maps can help you define an area that will work best for your research.

-The City of San Diego's community profiles maps will help you identify the generally accepted street boundaries for your neighborhood.
+The City of San Diego's community plans website will help identify the generally accepted boundaries for San Diego neighborhoods.